MolBNL/protocols_CN_HPC/ThermalConductivity/README.md

 ## 4. Compute $\kappa$ with the Green-Kubo approach

-In the [04_TC_GK](04_TC_GK) the user can find the script to compute $\kappa$ with the Green-Kubo approach.
+In the 04_TC_GK directory the user can find the script to compute $\kappa$ with the Green-Kubo approach.
 With a single script, sequential simulations are performed in a loop, to obtain enough values to assess the raiability of the results.
 The user can find more information within the LAMMPS input script in  the directory.